Schirrms/iTop-Project-Class/README.md

 # iTop-Project-Class
 Most of our asset are linked to a project (wich is a very conceptual class :) This class is amed to store our project references, and to link them with our asset.

+*The screenshoot are from version 0.1, slightly outdated now.*

 # Goal
 This class will probably be 'my work centric' :) I'm not really sure that the terminology can be seen as generic.
 Anyway, if it can give ideas to others...